 I am a South-African-born researcher and boundary-spanner, now living in Stockholm, Sweden.
 I conduct research into how code-based technologies (e.g. code itself, digital platforms, machine learning, digital automation) are changing how we work, how organising occurs, and what these things mean for us as individuals and as members of increasingly unequal societies.

 Thus far, my focus has been on the world of finance.
 In the aftermath of the financial crisis, distributed groups of individuals have taken it upon themselves to re-configure certain parts of finance, for instance by promoting peer-to-peer tools like crowdfunding and cryptocurrencies.
 These attempts at structural re-configuration have relied heavily on code-based tools, and this development of code has led to the emergence of new human relationships, interactions, and ultimately the emergence of new infrastructures.

 Some initial attempts at re-configuration, some more successful than others, are the subject of my recently defended PhD thesis “Crowds, Coins and Communities: Digital Entrepreneuring in Emerging Financial Infrastructures”.

-In addition to my ongoing research, I regularly hold seminars, work with Executives, and cooperate with journalists.
-Some of my usual seminar topics are presented here, and links to some of my recent discussions with the media are included below.
+In addition to my ongoing research, I regularly hold seminars, work with executives, and cooperate with journalists.